How to spot a Series A 47 days before the deck lands in your inbox.

 Why €9.97/mo when comparable tools cost €1,000/mo?

 Two reasons.
 One — we do not have a sales team.
 The whole price difference between us and Harmonic or Tracxn is the cost of an enterprise sales motion.
-Two — the buyer is a developer-investor writing €5k-€50k checks, not a partner at a fund with a six-figure data budget.
-Pricing matches the buyer.
+Two — this is priced for someone writing small checks who wants earlier signal without an enterprise contract.
+Pricing matches the actual job, not procurement theatre.

 What if I just want to test it on one sector before committing?